 Soft 404 Errors can crop up due to various reasons.
 The page might have been deleted, the URL has been changed without putting a proper redirect, or it might even happen due to server problems.

 You can easily find out the list of pages with soft 404 errors from Google Search Console.
 These errors are available under crawl > crawl errors.
 Google will show you all the pages that are inaccessible from a desktop as well as a smartphone, and will also give you the date on which the problem was detected.
 Analyse each of these errors and try to manually visit every page to see whether they exist or not.
-If the page is in there, then put a permanent (301) redirect to the next best page or to the homepage, so that the soft 404 errors go away.
+If the page is in there, then put a permanent (301) redirect to the next best page or the homepage, so that the soft 404 errors go away.

 A sitemap helps the search engine crawlers to recognise your website better and discover all its pages properly.
 A missing or incomplete sitemap will result in many pages not being found, and hence not being indexed by them.
 Unless you install a complete sitemap and update it regularly, your website rankings are bound to suffer in a major way.

-Keeping the website sitemap up to date, hugely improves the crawling efficiency of the search bots, and enables them to find all the pages on your website, especially the recently created or updated once.
+Keeping the website sitemap up to date, hugely improves the crawling efficiency of the search bots, and enables them to find all the pages on your website, especially the recently created or updated ones.

 Unless you are using WordPress and an automated SEO plug-in, you might have to create and update the XML sitemap of your website manually.
 If you’re using WordPress, install the Yoast SEO or All In One SEO Pack plugin.
 Otherwise, you can visit the XML Site Map Generator website to create a sitemap and install it manually.

 Thankfully, this is one of the advanced SEO problems that are relatively easier to fix, and just require you to be a little disciplined.